-"Alright, I meant she was worried you'd think she was responsible," I said, rephrasing.
+"Alright, I meant responsible," I said, rephrasing.

-"She may have been Roode, that's why I want to talk to her, without you," Oscar roared, chasing away even the die hard Bella Terra patrons.
+"She may have been responsible Roode, that's why I want to talk to her, without you," Oscar roared, chasing away even the die hard Bella Terra patrons.

-"Crystal.
-Shall we," I replied looking over at Becca and Iggie.
+"Crystal," I replied looking over at Becca and Iggie.

-"You can thank me later for saving your ass from the Turk," Oscar mumbled through a mouthful of Mama Manzano's pepperoni pizza.
+"By the way, you can thank me later for saving your ass from the Turk," Oscar mumbled through a mouthful of Mama Manzano's pepperoni pizza.